angelopoulosG/IoT-Humanoid-Robot/README.md

 ```

 ### Nao Robot
-Pepper is a semi-humanoid robot manufactured by SoftBank Robotics (formerly Aldebaran Robotics).
+NAO is an autonomous, programmable humanoid robot manufactured by SoftBank Robotics (formerly Aldebaran Robotics).

+### Android Application
+The minimum SDK for the android application is API 16: Android 4.1 (Jelly Bean).

 ## How to run it
 *   First, download all the code from the folder **Server** to your computer/server.